Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 ![Example interaction network for a WT cell and a mutant with essential and non-essential genes.](./media/example_interaction_network.png)

-Situation 1 and 3 are expected to be the trickiest since those ones are difficult to validate.
-To check the synthetic lethality in cells, a double mutation needs to be made where one mutation makes the genetic background and the second mutation should confirm whether the second mutated gene is actually essential or not.
-This is typically made by sporulating the two mutants, but deleting a gene that is already essential in wild type prevents the cell from growing or dividing and can therefore not be sporulated with the mutant to create the double deletion.
-Therefore, these double mutants are hard or impossible to make.

-Another point to be aware of is that some genes might be essential in specific growth conditions (see also the subsection).
+It is important to remember that some genes might be essential only in specific growth conditions (see also the next subsection).
 For example, cells that are grown in an environment that is rich of a specific nutrient, the gene(s) that are requried for the digestion of this nutrient might be essential in this condition.
 The SATAY experiments will therefore show that these genes are intolerant for transposon insertions.
-However, when the cells are grown in another growth condition where mainly other nutrients are present, the same genes might now not be essential and therefore also be more tolerent to transposon insertions in that region.
+However, when the cells are grown in another growth condition where other nutrients are present, the same genes might now not be essential and therefore also be more tolerent to transposon insertions.
-It is suggested to compare the results of experiments with cells from the same genetic background grown in different conditions with each other to rule out conditions specific results.
+It is [suggested](https://galaxyproject.github.io/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.html#:~:text=Transposon%20insertion%20sequencing%20is%20a,can%20relocate%20within%20the%20genome.) to compare the results of experiments with cells from the same genetic background grown in different conditions with each other to rule out conditions specific results.

-For wild-type (and some mutated) yeast, the interaction network is already made based on previous research [thecellmap.org](<thecellmap.org>).
-We want to check the essentiality of all genes in different mutants and compare this with both wild type cells and with each other.
-The goal is to make an overview of the changes in the essentiality of the genes and the interaction network between the proteins.
-With this we aim to eventually be able to predict the synthetic lethality of multiple mutations based on the interaction maps of the individual mutations.
-Currently the idea is to use machine learning that uses the results from the transposon sequencing experiments, the interaction map of genes and possibly GO-terms (see for current progress [the github page for machine learning](<https://github.com/leilaicruz/machine-learning-for-yeast>).)
+Because it is not straightforward to label a gene as either essential of non-essential, instead it might be better to define essentiality as continuous variable instead as a boolean.
+Essentiality will then be a value between 0 and 1 where an essentiality of 0 indicates that the gene is not essential, hence deleting this gene does not have any influence on the cells fitness, and a value of 1 indicates an critical gene that after deleting the cell cannot survive and/or proliferate.
+This can be determined by measuring the relative number of transposons.

 ## Interpreting Transposon Counts & Reads

 Once cells have a transposon inserted somewhere in the DNA, the cells are let to grow so they can potentially generate a few new generations.
 A cell with a tranposon inserted in an essential part of its DNA grows very slowly or might not grow at all (due to its decreased fitness).
-Since the sequencing starts only at the location of a transposon insertion (see experimental methods section), it can be concluded that roughly each read from the sequencing corresponds with a transposon insertion (roughly mainly because transposon inserted in essential genes can generate no reads).
+Since the sequencing starts only at the location of a transposon insertion (see experimental methods section), the location where each read maps in the reference genome corresponds with the location where the transposon has been inserted.
 Cells with a transposon inserted in an essential genomic region, will not have divided and therefore does not contribute to the sequencing reads.
-When the reads are aligned to a reference genome and the number of reads are mapped against the reference, empty regions indicate possible essential genes.
+When the sequencing reads are aligned to a reference genome, missing regions in the alignment might correspond with essential parts.
 Negative selection can thus be found by looking for empty regions in the reads mapping.
-When a transposon is inserted in a non-essential genomic region, these cells can still divide and give rise to offspring and after sequencing the non-essential regions will be represented by relatively many reads.
+When a transposon is inserted in a non-essential genomic region, these cells can still divide and proliferate and after sequencing the non-essential regions will be represented by relatively many reads.

 During processing the genes can be analyzed using the number of transposon insertions per gene (or region) or the number of reads per gene.
-Reads per gene, instead of transposons per gene, might be a good measure for positive selection since it is more sensitive (bigger difference in number of reads between essential and non-essential genes), but also tends to be nosier.
+Reads per gene, instead of transposons per gene, might be a good measure for positive selection since locations can be distinquished that have more reads then expected (e.g. more reads relative to the background).
+It is also more sensitive (bigger difference in number of reads between essential and non-essential genes), but also tends to be nosier.
 Transposons per gene is less noisy, but is also less sensitive since the number of transposons inserted in a gene does not change in subsequent generations of a particular cell.
 Therefore it is hard to tell the fitness of cells when a transposon is inserted a non-essential region solely based on the number of transposon insertions.

+For each gene, a survival probability can be defined which tells the chances a cell will survive without this gene.
+The survival probability *S* is determined as

+$$S = \frac{tn/BPInGene}{tn/BPInBackground}$$

+where the number of transposons per basepair in background can be determined as the average over all neutral DNA regions (i.e. no CDS, ARS, telomeres, centromeres, terminators etc.).
+However, the background is not constant over the entire genome.
+Instead some locations are more likely to have insertions compared to other regions (e.g. see figure 1 in Michel et.al.
+2017).
+To estimate the background number of insertions only the local neutral regions need to be considered.

 Ideally only the transposons inserted in non-essential genomic regions will have reads (since only these cells can create a colony before sequencing), creating a clear difference between the essential and non-essential genes.
 However, sometimes non-essential genes also have few or no transposon insertion sites.